awhillas/awhillas.github.io/content/alphabetica.md

 Category: Rust, Software Engineering, Game Development, Linguistics
 ---

+## 3rd August, 2023 - Explosions!

+Got the explosions working.
+Had to improvise with pymunk as it doesn't have a built in explosion effect.
+I replace the block to blow up with a circle for ~200ms and then make it disappear.
+I also made the explosion weightless so it wouldn't roll down.

+I got the explosions sounds [here](https://www.freesoundeffects.com/free-sounds/explosion-10070/) and the image from [wikimedia](https://commons.wikimedia.org/wiki/File:Explosion-153710_icon.svg).
+Good bless creative commons!

 ## 25th July, 2023 - First demo

 ![First Demo]({static}/images/phonetica/mvp01.gif)

 So I've started to code up the demo of the idea.
 Still much to do:

-- Sound phenome when clicking box
+- [x] Sound phenome when clicking box
-- Play word sound when phonemes appear
+- [x] Play word sound when phonemes appear
-- Track order that letters are selected in
+- [x] Track order that letters are selected in
-- Letters explode when right order is chosen
+- [x] Letters explode when right order is chosen
-- get the rest of the word sorted out.
-I just choose words I had voice recordings reading
+- [ ] Compile rest of the words Content.
+(I just choose words I had voice recordings for)

 ### Side note